 For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 Educational leadership can lead to many roles, whether as a principal or superintendent, or an administrative professional championing reform within schools.
 If we are to believe the saying that ‘children are our future’, then we should be doing everything possible to ensure that the education process is as good as it can possibly be.
-If you need any further convincing, look to the Bureau of Labor Statistics’ (BLS) median pay for principals in 2019; the figure stood at $97,850.

 What Are the Best Educational Leadership Degrees?

-At CollegeRank, we strive to do our best to guide you and your family toward a fruitful academic career.
-The pursuit of knowledge is a noble one, and we want to help you reach your goals.
 Please feel free to visit our dedicated methodology page for a step-by-step breakdown.
-For questions, comments, badge downloads, or data corrections, please feel free to reach out to us at editor@collegerank.net.
+For questions, comments, badge downloads, or data corrections, please feel free to reach out to us at editor@www.collegerank.net.

 University of Washington

-In the 2018 Academic Ranking of World Universities, the University of Washington came in 14th, or 3rd among all U.S. public universities.
-More than 54,000 students attend annually, with more than 1,800 undergraduate courses offered each quarter, and more than 12,000 degrees at every level conferred each year.
+In the 2018 Academic Ranking of World Universities, the University of Washington came in 14th or 3rd among all U.S. public universities.
+More than 54,000 students attend annually, with more than 1,800 undergraduate courses offered each quarter and more than 12,000 degrees at every level conferred each year.

 At the UW College of Education, you can take an M.Ed. in EDPOL (Educational Policy) that examines in depth the problems in the U.S. education system.
 Lasting for two years, the program ends with a choice of taking a final project or a thesis.

-Coursework on this program is broken down into three core areas: policy, organizations, and leadership.
+Coursework in this program is broken down into three core areas: policy, organizations, and leadership.
 You’ll take courses in areas like instructional leadership for schools, school reform, economics and educational finance, and family and community leadership.
 You can opt to add a formal focus with a certificate, too, such as education, equity, and society.

-Graduate tuition at the University of Washington costs $16,590 for students who are residents of Washington State, or $29,652 for non-residents.
 The Office of Student Financial Aid also provides private, state, and federal financial aid awards for those who have completed the FAFSA (Free Application for Federal Student Aid).

 University of Florida